Are you a nonprofit wondering how to create a donation tracker with Google Sheets?

 Scroll down till you find the Google Sheets integration, then click on it.
 This will expand the menu to reveal more options.
 Click on Add New Account to proceed.

 This will prompt you to log in to your Google account to grant WPForms access.
-Click Allow and that will be all.
+Click Select all to give WPForms the correct access.

 You’ll now be redirected back to the WPForms Integrations page with the Google Sheets integration now active.